 How To Wash Waterproof Fabrics

-We use Nikwax, which will wash the garments well, restore the waterproofness and DWR coating, and retain its breathable membrane.
+We use Toko Eco Textile Wash, which will wash the garments well.
+To restore the waterproofness and DWR coating, and retain its breathable membrane, you can use Toko Wash in Proof together with the wash.
 The directions on the wash are quite simple, but basically, you can only have a max of four jackets or five pants in one load, so most people do two jackets and two pants.
-For a full load, you use the whole bottle as the detergent is a lot thinner compared to normal detergents, and a half bottle for a half load.
+Please follow directions on detergent.

-If you wish to add waterproofness to other jackets that may be lacking because of age, you can use their Direct T.X to revitalise the membrane and restore that much-needed feature.
+If you wish to add waterproofness to other jackets that may be lacking because of age, you can use their Toko Wash in Proof to revitalise the membrane and restore that much-needed feature.
 We do this with our rental jackets between seasons to keep them in the best shape for the wear and tear of the seasons.

 We know you won’t wash it every day, and we don’t want you to either, but most of our clients will ski or board for a week or two, and won’t see the snow again for half a year to a year.
 So in between your trips, it is advised to wash your gear and store it until required again.